lvgl/lvgl/docs/others/msg.rst

 Subscribe with an lv_obj
 ------------------------

-It’s quite typical that an LVGL widget is interested in some messages.
+It's quite typical that an LVGL widget is interested in some messages.
 To make it simpler :c:expr:`lv_msg_subsribe_obj(msg_id, obj, user_data)` can be used.
 If a new message is published with ``msg_id`` an :c:enumerator:`LV_EVENT_MSG_RECEIVED` event will be sent to the object.